 The brain is the most important organ in the body.
 Without it, we cannot function.
 It controls our thoughts, feelings, and actions.
 Our brains need proper nutrients to stay healthy and maintain their functions.

-Above is just 5 bad habits that damage your brain.
+Above are just 5 bad habits that damage your brain.
 There are lots of things that are bad for your brain, but many of them you can make a decision to improve.
 The choice is in your hands.

 By making some simple changes to your lifestyle, you can avoid damaging your brain and maintain your cognitive function for much longer as you age.